cedd15/Cleaning_Receipt/README.md

 ﻿# Cleaning Receipt
-I created this project to test my skills in Python Strings by making the following receipt readable for us, humans.
+I created this project to test my skills in Python Strings by cleaning the following receipt so we can calculate the total sales and count the items sold.
 ```
 """Edith Mcbride   ;,;$1.21   ;,;   white ;,;
 09/15/17   ,Herbert Tran   ;,;   $7.29;,;